Air Purifier Room Size – Your Guide To Knowing Square Footage

 Getting An Air Purifier Based Off CADR

-Since the CADR is based on the highest fan speed you may run the air purifier on a lower fan speed.
-When you do this the room coverage will also decrease.
+The CADR is based on the highest fan speed at 5 air changes per hour, but you likely won't constantly run the air purifier on the highest fan speed.
+When you run your purifier on a lower air speed the room coverage will also decrease.
 So, if you can swing it you will be better off getting a more powerful air purifier than you think you might need.

 This is why we made the mod air purifier.
-The mod covers very large room sizes and you can dial down the fan speed so it is silent and you still get the square footage coverage for your room.
+The mod covers large room sizes and you can dial down the fan speed so it is silent and you still clean the square footage for your room.

 How To Measure The Square Footage Of Your Room